Q:

 Phenol acidity is due to what reason?

-1. Phenol's structure determines its acidity
+1. And From what I've seen, Phenol'structure determines its acidity

 2. Benzene Ring Resonance Effect Enhances Acidity